 The 4 Most Common Nonprofit Startup Mistakes

-It's hard enough to start a nonprofit.
-Don't make these mistakes.
+It is hard enough to start a nonprofit.
+Do not make these mistakes.

-Starting a nonprofit is complex, with many missteps possible at any point.
+Starting a charitable (501(c)(3) nonprofit is complex, with many missteps possible at any point.
 Going from nothing to a sustainable and financially healthy nonprofit is not for the timid.

 Do you understand what a nonprofit is?
-For instance, there are many types of nonprofits, but the 501(c)(3) organization (pubic charity) is what we usually think of when we set out to solve some social problem.
+For instance, there are many types of nonprofits, but the 501(c)(3) organization (public charity) is what we usually think of when we set out to solve some social problem.
 These are the groups that educate, heal, advocate, alleviate, or bring together people of a particular faith.
-They are "charitable nonprofits" and receive special treatment from the IRS, such as being able to provide a tax deduction to their donors and exemption from many federal and state taxes.
+They receive special treatment from the IRS, such as being able to provide a tax deduction to their donors and exemption from many federal and state taxes.

 Just having passion about a cause will not be enough.
 Nonprofits require just as much foresight and knowledge about running an organization as any for-profit business does.

 Here are the most common mistakes nonprofit founders make.
 Avoid them, and you just might be off to a great start.

 1. Poor Research and Planning